cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 </aside>

 Before 1976, the only known way to encrypt messages was using [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
-This is a mechanism to encode messages where both the sender and receiver use the same **secret key**.
+This is a mechanism to encode messages where both the sender and receiver use the **same secret key**.[^2]

-Sometimes, their keys are different but still connected in a way that is easy to figure out.
+> "The fundamental property of symmetric encryption is that the same key is used for both encryption and decryption.
+In other words, by knowing the key and the encryption method employed one can decrypt or decrypt the message."

 <aside class="quote">
     <em>“The Caesar cipher method is easy to break because with only 26 different possible shifts it can be solved with simple brute force and letter frequency analysis.”</em>
 </aside>

-> "The fundamental property of symmetric encryption is that the same key $$k$$ is used for both encryption and decryption.
-In other words, by knowing $$k$$ and the encryption method $$E$$ one can decrypt or decrypt the message."

 The most famous example is perhaps the [Caesar cipher algorithm](https://en.wikipedia.org/wiki/Caesar_cipher).
 The basic idea is to shift each letter in the plaintext (the original message) by a certain number of places down or up the alphabet